julelang/jule/README.md

 <br><br>

 > **Note** \
-> Jule also has different memory management approaches.\
+> Jule also provides different memory management approaches.\
-> For example, the `std::memory::c` standard library provides C-like memory management.
+> For example, the `std::jule::integrated` standard library provides C-like and CPP-like memory management.

 <h2 id="cpp-interoperability">C++ Interoperability</h2>
 Jule is designed to be interoperable with C++.